knuthaug/blog.knuthaugen.no/web/_posts/2024-12-22-its-time-to-speculate.md

 [prerendering property](https://developer.mozilla.org/en-US/docs/Web/API/Document/prerendering) which is true when a document is being prerendered, false otherwise.
 - [pageswap](https://developer.mozilla.org/en-US/docs/Web/API/Window/pageswap_event): The pageswap event is fired when you navigate across documents, when the previous document is about to unload.
 The event has a `viewTransition` property that represents the inbound document view transition.
 - [pageshow](https://developer.mozilla.org/en-US/docs/Web/API/Window/pageshow_event): This event is sent to the window when the browser displays a page due to navigation.
-- [pagereveal](https://developer.mozilla.org/en-US/docs/Web/API/Window/pagereveal_event): The pagereveal event is fired when a document is first rendered, either when loading a fresh document from the network or activating a document (either from back/forward cache (bfcache) or prerender).
+- [pagereveal](https://developer.mozilla.org/en-US/docs/Web/API/Window/pagereveal_event): The pagereveal event is fired when a document is first rendered, either when loading a fresh document from the network or activating a document (either from back/forward cache (bfcache) or prerender). `pagereveal` also has the `viewTransition` property.

 This creates a life cycle of these events when loading e.g. the front page page, prerendering the next and navigating to it with a pretty view transition on top.